nanaze/site/content/index.md

 # nanaze.github.io

-Hello.
+## About this site

 This is a personal website like folks used to have in the halcyon days of the web.
-It includes a longer biography as well as a home for longer-form writings.
+It is primarily intended as a landing page from web search results, social media bios, etc. It includes a longer biography as well as a home for longer-form writings.

+I am in the process of building this site out to replace my [old university site](http://cs.wisc.edu/~naze/) now that I've been out of school for, oh, decades.

 ## About me